 Rule Change: Completed

 The final rule, which is a more preferable rule, requires retailers to notify small electricity and gas customers in advance of changes to benefits (such as percentage discounts) provided in their contracts.
-This rule is expected to increase consumer engagement with the energy markets and improve competition in those markets.
+This rule aims to increase consumer engagement with the energy markets and improve competition in those markets.

-The AER will develop guidelines on how retailers should calculate and present more detailed information, including information enabling customers to compare what they might pay if they remain on their current contract with other energy offers.
-The guidelines are to be published by 1 July 2018 and retailers’ notices must comply with the guidelines by 1 October 2018.
+The AER has developed guidelines on how retailers should calculate and present more detailed information, including information enabling customers to compare what they might pay if they remain on their current contract with other energy offers.
+These guidelines were published in June 2018 and retailers’ notices must comply with the guidelines by 1 October 2018.